 - (1) Election Restrictions In general, a participant's election to defer compensation for a taxable year must be made no later than the close of the preceding taxable year.
-A valid election is comprised of: (a) the amount of the deferral, and (b) the desired time and form of the deferred distribution.
+A valid election is comprised of: (i) the amount of the deferral and (ii) the desired time and form of the deferral distribution.
 There are a few exceptions to the "previous taxable year" rule.
 A new participant has up to 30 days following eligibility to make a deferral election.
-An election to defer "Performance Based Compensation" (i.e., compensation based on achievement of pre-determined performance criteria) can be made up to six months before the end of the performance period (the performance period must be at least 12 months).
-The regulations, however, allow the time and form of payment selected to be modified if certain requirements are met. - Obstribution Restrictions A distribution can be made only upon the occurrence of one or more of the following six "permissible payment" events: (a) a separation from service, (b) death, (c) disability, (d) a specified time, (e) a change of control (i.e., ownership), or (f) an unforeseeable emergency.
-The regulations allow some additional flexibility by permitting a distribution to be made upon the "later of" or "earlier of" two of the above payment events.
+An election to defer "performance based compensation" (i.e., compensation based on achievement of a pre-determined performance criteria) can be made up to 6 months before the end of the performance period (performance period must be at least 12 months).
+The regulations, however, allow the time and form of payment selected to be modified if certain requirements are met (Subsequent Deferral Rules). - (2) Distribution Restrictions Distributions may be made only upon the occurrence of one or more of the following "permissible payment" events: (1) a separation from service, (2) death, (3) disability, (4) a specified time, (5) a change in control (i.e., ownership), or (6) an unforeseeable emergency.
+There is an additional rule that permits payments to begin on the occurrence of a vesting event provided that the time and form of payment is designated.
+The regulations allow some additional flexibility by permitting a distribution to be made upon the "later of" or "earlier of" two of the above events.
 In addition, each payment event may have a different form of payment.
-For example, a plan may state that, upon death or disability, the distribution will be made in a lump sum while, upon a separation from service, the benefit will be paid in periodic installments. - (3) Acceleration Restrictions The regulations prohibit the acceleration of a payment, subject to a short list of exceptions.
-So, for example, if a deferral election is made to distribute funds at age 65, it would not be permitted to distribute the funds at age 55.
-The regulations permit the acceleration of payments under the following conditions: (a) a domestic relations order, (b) inclusion of income due to violation of 409A, (c) in order to pay FICA tax, (d)

-certain conflicts of interest, (e) plan termination if certain conditions are met, and (f) lump sum cash out if the value of the deferral is below an amount stipulated in the plan document.

-(4) Definitions - Plan documentation must conform to required definitions, such as the definition of "disability" or "unforeseeable emergency."
+For example, a plan may state that upon death or disability, the distribution will be made in lump sum, while upon a separation from service the benefit will be paid in periodic installments. - (3) Acceleration Restrictions The regulations prohibit the acceleration of a payment subject to a short list of exceptions.
+For example, if a deferral election is made to distribute funds at age 65, it would not be permitted to distribute the funds at age 55.
+The regulations permit the acceleration of payments under the following conditions: (i) a domestic relations order, (ii) inclusion of income due to violation of 409A, (iii) in order to pay FICA tax, (iv) certain conflicts of interest, (v) plan termination if certain conditions are met, and (vi) lump sum cash out if the deferred amount is below an amount stipulated in the plan document. - (4) Definitions Plan documentation must conform to required definitions such as the definition of "disability," "separation from service," "change in control," or "unforeseen emergency."

-IRC § 101(j) - Employer-Owned Life Insurance Best Practices
+IRC Section 101(j) - COLI (Corporate Owned Life Insurance) Best Practices

-The Pension Protection Act of 2006 created IRC § 101(j), which affected the taxation of employer-owned life insurance.
-Under § 101(j), life insurance proceeds received by an employer will only be tax free to the extent that the death benefit exceeds the premiums (or other basis), unless one of the stated exemptions applies, AND certain notice and consent requirements are met.
-With regard to employer-owned life insurance used to informally fund a NQDC arrangement, the most important exemption is the "employee exemption."
+The Pension Protection Act of 2006 created IRS Section 101(j), which affected the taxation of COLI.
+Under Section 101(j), life insurance proceeds received by an employer will only be tax-free, to the extent that the death benefit exceeds the premiums (or other basis), unless one of the stated exemptions applies, AND certain notice and consent requirements are met.
+With regard to COLI used to informally fund an NQDC arrangement, the most important exemption is the "employee exemption."
 If the insured falls under the employee exemption and the notice and consent requirements are met, the full proceeds will escape income tax.
 The employee exemption will apply when the insured: